HanSolo/crac4/README.md

 be filled after we restore the app from the checkpoint.
 And with the cache filled, the call to ```checkForPrimes()``` will return quickly.
 You can imagine that this approach drastically reduces the startup times of applications.

+## JVM Flags
+-server
+-client (only on 32 bit Systems)
+-Xint (only use the interpreter, no compiling)
+-Xcomp (compiles all byte code directly to machine code on first use...no JIT optimisation benefit and no interpretation)